- Expertise: Automobile design

 Who is Shiro Nakamura?

-Shiro Nakamura has been the Senior Vice President of Design since 2001, and assigned to the Chief Creative Officer in April 2006.
-In his current role, he is responsible for presiding over the design studios around the world, overseeing the brand strategies and the design of Nissan, Infiniti and Datsun products, but also motor show booth design, retail environment and graphic direction of brand communication.
+Shiro Nakamura has been the senior vice president of Design since 2001 and assigned to the Chief Creative Officer position in April 2006.
+In his current role, he is responsible for presiding over the design studios around the world, overseeing the brand strategies and the design of Nissan, Infiniti and Datsun products – but also motor show booth design, retail environment and graphic direction of brand communication.